 M. ulcerans needs a temperature between 29–33 °C (M. tuberculosis grows at

 37°C) and a low (2.5%) oxygen concentration to grow.
-The organism produces a destructive toxin – mycolactone – which causes tissue damage and inhibits the immune response.
+The organism produces a unique toxin – mycolactone – which causes tissue damage and inhibits the immune response.

 Signs and symptoms

 In general, with trained health professionals in endemic areas, clinical diagnosis is reliable.
 Depending on the patient’s age, location of lesions, pain, and geographic area, other conditions should be excluded from the diagnosis.
 These include tropical phagedenic ulcers, chronic lower leg ulcers due to arterial and venous insufficiency (often in the older and elderly populations), diabetic ulcer, cutaneous leishmaniasis, extensive ulcerative yaws and ulcers caused by Haemophilus ducreyi1.

-1. Different combination of antibiotics given for eight weeks are used to treat the Buruli ulcer irrespective of the stage.
+Different combination of antibiotics given for 8 weeks are used to treat the Buruli ulcer irrespective of the stage.
 One of the following combinations may be used depending on the patient:

 - a combination of rifampicin (10 mg/kg once daily) and streptomycin (15mg/kg once daily); or

-2. Complementary treatment such as wound care, surgery (mainly debridement and skin grafting) and interventions to minimize or prevent disabilities.
+The treatments are wound management, surgery (mainly debridement and skin grafting) and interventions to minimize or prevent disabilities.

 Since there is no knowledge of how Buruli ulcer is transmitted, preventive measures cannot be applied.
-There is no vaccine for primary prevention of Buruli ulcer.
-Bacille Calmette–Guérin (BCG) vaccination appears to offer some short-term protection from the disease.
-Secondary prevention is based on early detection of cases.
+There is no vaccine for primary prevention of Buruli ulcer, though Bacille Calmette–Guérin (BCG) vaccination appears to offer some short-term protection from the disease.
+Secondary prevention is based on early detection and treatment of cases.

-The aim of Buruli ulcer control is to minimize the suffering, disabilities and socioeconomic burden.
+The objective of Buruli ulcer control is to minimize the suffering, disabilities and socioeconomic burden.